CrowdHailer/eyg-lang/NOTES.md

 - [x] Reimplement Edit actions load variables that we have had, then close PR's in order and with explination as they are good.
 - [x] Put variables in Blanks, auto complete
 - [x] Drag record fields left and right
+- [ ] implement a harness.js as a big thing that does equal, equal is possible for what we have but might need external types show the input, have the function run onClick. name the harness browser or some such
+- [ ] RUN THE PROGRAMS. create an advent of code page.
-- [ ] handle editor loosing focus -> Later not that important
+- [ ] Load/Save files
-- [ ] Test lambda calculus enums.
+- [ ] hard coded providers
 - [ ] Step in on Tagged Unit -> Tagged Tuple
-- [ ] Syntax sugar for rows where name = variable like js shorthand
-- [ ] dot syntax sugar
-- [ ] hard coded providers
+- [ ] Pin type, click and bump constraints to top
-- [ ] hightlight specific error as the cursor moved over it.
+- [ ] hightlight specific error in top list as the cursor moved over it.
 Is cursor a bettor name for selection in the editor page
-- [ ] Put path of expression in metadata, not part of ast library, maybe we transform and add active error fields?
+- [ ] Tab (Space) to Blanks/Errors (nice but not adding new capabilities)
+- [ ] link from listed error to code point, this needs typer and editor to have same understanding of path.
-- [ ] remove tabindex = -1, use position in editor
+- [x] remove tabindex = -1, use position in editor
+- [ ] Syntax sugar for rows where name = variable like js shorthand (nice not functional)
-- [ ] Tab (Space) to Blanks/Errors
+- [ ] dot syntax sugar (nice not functional)
 - [x] Fix tests
 - [x] example should use lets in binary module, call variable binary module.
 - [ ] Record rest of fields variable
-- [ ] empty pattern turns into discard, in which case what is the point of an empty field
+- [ ] empty pattern turns into discard, in which case what is the point of an empty string in p.Variable field
 - [ ] io.inspect needs debug/inspect call, using reflect API
-- [ ] list all errors in program
+- [x] list all errors in program
-- [ ] Load/Save files
 - [ ] Copy/paste
 - [x] pretty print missing fields error
 - [x] insert space/drag in patterns